promise-authentication/promise_authentication/app/views/about/welcome.html.md

-# Let's talk about authentication.
+# Let's talk about authentication

 I know, I know&mdash;you'd rather not.
 But you want to hear this.
 I promise.